ENGYS/HELYX-OS/pages/installation.md

     For users with existing installations of OpenFOAM (see compatability table above), select to install only the GUI by typing **1** and hitting enter.
 To install the HELYX-OS GUI and the compatable version of OpenFOAM (for Ubuntu 14.04 or later only), type **2** and press enter.

-9. The user will be prompted to enter **the full path** to where HELYX-OS will be intalled:
+9. The user will be prompted to enter **the full path** to where HELYX-OS will be installed:

         Select destination folder for HELYX-OS GUI: